pepkit/pepspec/docs/pephub/developer/authentication.md

 ### Submitting a new PEP

-There are two scenerios for PEP submission: 1) A user submits to their namespace, and 2) A user submits to an organization.
+There are two scenarios for PEP submission: 1) A user submits to their namespace, and 2) A user submits to an organization.
 Both cases must require authentication.
 A user may freely submit PEPs to their own namespace.
 However, only **members** of an organization may submit PEPs to that organization.
 See below chart:

 ```mermaid
 flowchart LR